 Limits for property damage liability coverage typically range from $5,000 to $100,000.
-Try to aim for a limit that matches your overall net worth; this will provide protection for your assets in the event of a lawsuit.
+Try to aim for a limit that matches your overall net worth.
+This will provide protection for your assets in the event of a lawsuit.

-What does property damage liability cost?
+How much does property damage liability cost?